vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

 | Aircraft | Level |
 | ------- | ----- |
 | All | The lower of `F120` and `RFL` |

-### Arrivals/Overfliers
-Voiceless coordination is in place from WLM TCU to WLM ADC for arrivals cleared for an approach on to a runway nominated on the ATIS.
-All other aircraft and all overfliers must be heads-up coordinated as soon as practical.

-!!! phraseology
-    <span class="hotline">**WAL** -> **WLM ADC**</span>: "via WLM, ZULU, Close formation of 5, do you have any restrictions or requirements?”
-    <span class="hotline">**WLM ADC** -> **WAL**</span>: "ZULU, no restrictions or requirements, `A040`"

 ### ACD to WLM TCU
-The controller assuming responsibility of **WLM ACD** shall give [heads-up](../../controller-skills/coordination.md#airways-clearance) coordination to WAL (or the enroute controller responsible for the WLM TCU) prior to the issue of a clearance to an aircraft intending to operate in an SUA that **has not** been activated.
+The controller assuming responsibility of **ACD** shall give [heads-up](../../controller-skills/coordination.md#airways-clearance) coordination to WAL (or the enroute controller responsible for the WLM TCU) prior to the issue of a clearance to an aircraft intending to operate in an SUA that **has not** been activated.

 !!! phraseology
     <span class="hotline">**WLM ACD** -> **WAL**</span>: "PTHR11 requests clearance to R570 via Thunder corridor.”